 The Group operates in countries where political, economic and social transitions are taking place or may occur from time to time.
 Developments in politics, laws and regulations can affect its operational performance and financial position.
 Potential developments include forced divestment of assets, limits on production or cost recovery, international sanctions, import and export restrictions, price controls, tax increases and other retroactive tax claims, expropriation of property, cancellation of contract rights, changes to environmental regulations, international conflicts such as war, civil unrest, acts of sabotage or terrorism, and local security concerns that threaten the safe operation of facilities.
 In countries which lack well developed legal systems or have yet adopted clear regulatory frameworks for petroleum industry, the Group's operations are exposed to increased risk of adverse or unpredictable actions by government officials and may face difficulty in enforcing contracts or delays in issuance of licences and permits.
-Please refer to Note 1 for further disclosure on management's assessment of political instability in Myanmar on the Group's operations and financial performance.
+Please refer to Note 1 for further disclosure on management assessment on updates on Group's operation in financial year 2024 in respect to the EU and US sanction regime and political instability in Myanmar on the Group's operations and financial performance.